Project31/ansible-kubernetes-openshift-pi3/README.md

     ansible-playbook -i hosts kubernetes.yml

-This will install one master at n0 and threed additional nodes n1, n2, n3.
+This will install one master at n0 and threed additional nodes n1, n2, n3 with the help of [kubeadm](http://kubernetes.io/docs/getting-started-guides/kubeadm/)

-The following features are enabled:

-* `etcd`, `flanneld` and `kubelet` as a systemd service on the master
-* `kubelet` and `flanneld` as systemd service on the nodes
-* Configure Docker to use the Flannel overlay network
+In addition this playbook does the following:

+* Creates a token in `run/kubeadm-token.txt` if not done already and use it for installing master and nodes
-* Install kubectl (and alias `k`)
+* Installs kubectl and an alias `k`

-If there are some issues when restarting services in the master, don't worry.
-However you should best restart the master node n0 when this happens, because when setting up the other nodes the would fail if not all services are running on the master.
+* Creates a `run/pi-cluster.cfg` which can be used for `kubectl` on the local host to access the pi cluster's master.
+Either use `kubectl --kubeconfig run/pi-cluster.cfg` or set the environment variable `export KUBECONFIG=$(pwd)/run/pi-cluster.cfg`

-After an initial installation it may take a bit until all infrastructure docker images has been loaded.
-Eventually should be able to use `kubectl get nodes` from e.g. `n0`.
-When this wotks but you see only one node, please reboot the cluster since some services may have not been started on the nodes (plug the cables when `n0` is ready).
+The initial installation may take a bit until all infrastructure docker images has been pulled from the registry.
+Eventually you should be able to use `kubectl get nodes` from e.g. `n0` or from the localhost (if you set the config as described above).

-### Install SkyDNS

-For service discovery via DNS you should finally install the SkyDNS addon, but only when the cluster is running, i.e. the master must be up and listening.
-For this final step call:
+### Full Kubernetes reset

+In case you need a [full cleanup](http://stackoverflow.com/a/41372829/207604) of the Kubernetes setup, use:

-    ansible-playbook -i hosts skydns.yml
+    ansible-playbook -i hosts kubernetes-full-reset.yml

-## Wrap Up

-The initial setup might be still be a bit flaky, so consider this project please *work-in-progress* I'd love to hear your feedback on this, and maybe we get it even more stable.
-Note, that's my first Ansible playbook :).
+This is also needed in case you want to change one of the Pod or Services subnets.

+### Tools

+In the `tools/` directory you find some useful scripts:

+* `cleanup_known_hosts.sh` for removing the entries for n0, n1, n2 and n3 in `~/.ssh/known_hosts` in case you want to completely restall the cluster
+* `setup_nat_on_osx.sh` switches on NAT so that the cluster can reach the Internet for loading the required images.
+Call it without arguments for usage informations
+* `setup_nat_off_osx.sh` switches off NAT again.
+* `halt_pis.sh` stop the cluster (needs still a bit of tuning)
+* `reboot_pis.sh` reboot the cluster (needs still a bit of tuning)

+### Next steps ...

+For the future we plan the following features to add:

+* Volume support
+* Registry
+* Ingress Controller based on traefik
+* OpenShift support

+### Acknowledgements

+Thanks to Sergio Sisternes for the inspiration to switch to `kubeadm` which makes things much easier and the manual setup of `etcd` and `flanneld` superfluous.